Our new normal – ideas on how to survive.

 13. Start that home project.
 Find an on-line retailer and order what you need.
 Can’t spend money?
 Watch a few episodes of Trading Spaces and get creative at home.

-14. Crafter/Planner Addict/ Hobby Enthusiast: Are you a crafter?
+Lets Connect Pinterest V2 300x300 Our new normal ideas on how to survive.14.
+Crafter/Planner Addict/ Hobby Enthusiast: Are you a crafter?
 Pull out the yarn, dust off the art supplies, use what you have and get going.
 I am so excited to see what you create.
 I’ve got projects still on my knitting needles.
 Folks, this is going to be so much fun.
 I can’t wait to start!

 Need ideas…check out my Pinterest Board for inspiration.